Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    :header: "Error","Status Code","Description","Example"

    "...","Same as in `POST /api/mod/conversations/{convo_id36}/approve`.","...","..."
-   "(n/a)","422","The user associated with the conversation is not banned from the subreddit."," ``{""fields"": [null], ""explanation"": null, ""message"": ""Unprocessable Entity"", ""reason"": ""Participant must be banned.""}``
+   "Participant must be banned.","422","The user associated with the conversation is not banned from the subreddit."," ``{""fields"": [null], ""reason"": ""Participant must be banned."", ""message"": ""Unprocessable Entity""}`` "
-   "
+   "Participant must be banned permanently.","422","The user associated with the conversation is not permanently banned from the subreddit.","
+   ``{""fields"": [null], ""reason"": ""Participant must be banned permanently."", ""message"": ""Unprocessable Entity""}`` "
    "BAD_NUMBER","400","The number specified by the `duration` parameter was not in range."," ``{""fields"": [""duration""], ""explanation"": ""that number isn't in the right range (1 to 999)"", ""message"": ""Bad Request"", ""reason"": ""BAD_NUMBER""}``